OpenSO2/so2control/readme.md

 ------------

-This project follows the [linux kernel coding style](https://www.kernel.org/doc/Documentation/CodingStyle) without the line length limit which is enforced using [indent](http://www.gnu.org/software/indent/) and can be triggered by issuing
+This project follows the [linux kernel coding style](https://www.kernel.org/doc/Documentation/CodingStyle) without the line length limit which is checked and enforced using [indent](http://www.gnu.org/software/indent/) and can be triggered by issuing

 ```
 $ make checkstyle